Using Single Row Functions in SQL

 • SUBSTR: Extracts a substring from a larger string based on specified criteria.

-• UPPER/LOWER: Converts a string to uppercase or lowercase, respectively.
+• UPPER/LOWER: Converts a string to uppercase or lowercase.

 • INSTR: Locates the position of a substring within a string.